Peripheral Vision Art Critics

 Crystal Rosenthal holds an MA in Classics and Archaeology from the University of Colorado, Boulder.
 An archaeologist, classical philologist, curator, and educator, Rosenthal specializes in the study of visual culture as it relates to architectonics of alterity within the social and built environments.
 Rosenthal has studied at Georgetown University and the American Academy in Rome, and regularly presents her research at the CAMWS and AIA conferences.

 Scott Gleeson is an artist, curator, educator, and art historian specializing in the history and theory of modern and contemporary art, with an emphasis on social practice, urbanism, phenomenology and participation.
-The founder and CEO of Peripheral Vision, Gleeson holds a B.A. in art history from The Colorado College and an M.A. in art history from Southern Methodist University.
+The Founding Editor and Publisher of Peripheral Vision, Gleeson holds a B.A. in Art History from The Colorado College and an M.A. in Art History from Southern Methodist University.
 He is the recipient of a project grant from The Idea Fund, a regional re-granting initiative of The Andy Warhol Foundation for the Visual Arts; a Hunting Prize finalist; and a New American Paintings alum.
 Read articles by Scott Gleeson.

 Bernardo Diaz is an educator, administrator, and emerging artist who currently resides in Austin, Texas.
 Diaz received his Master of Fine Arts degree from the Meadows School of the Arts at Southern Methodist University.
 His current body of work examines the access points and intersections between false nostalgia, queer narratives, and Xicanismo as a stand in ideological anchor.
 Read articles by Bernardo Diaz.